 Tibetan Refugee Camps

-The Tibetan village Tashiling in the south and the Tashi Palkhel village in the north of Pokhara are renowned for the production and trade of woolen carpets and other handicrafts.
+The Tibetan camp Tashi Ling, which is behind Gupteshwor Cave, is renowned for the production and trade of woolen carpets and other handicrafts.
 The original Tibetan settlers in this region migrated to Nepal in the ‘50s.
 Overnight at Hotel.

 Day 07 - Drive to Sarankot for sunrise and mountain Views, then continue onto Chitwan National Park by private Tourist Vehicle- 7 hrs.

-Early in the morning about 45 minutes drive with 25 minutes hike take us to the top of Sarankot to see the best sunrise and close views of many mountains like Annapurna range, Dhauligiri, Fishtail including views of the beautiful the Pokhara Valley and Phewa lake.
-After we have some breakfast at Sarankot its a 15-minute walk down and 45 minutes drive take to the hotel in Pokhara.
+Early in the morning about 45 minutes’ drive with 25 minutes hike take us to the top of Sarangkot to see the best sunrise and close views of many mountains like Annapurna range, Dhauligiri, Fishtail including views of the beautiful the Pokhara Valley and Phewa lake.
+After we have some breakfast at Sarangkotit’s a 15-minute walk down and 45 minutes’ drive take to the hotel in Pokhara.
 From there we continue our drive to Chitwan National Park.
-On reaching the resort in the National Park, our Guest Relations Officer will brief guests after which you will be participating in an Elephant Safari / Jungle Walk / Nature Walk with Boat Ride and dinner will be ready about 8pm.
-Overnight at a Resort.

 (Breakfast, Lunch and Dinner Included)